romilly/start-apl/manuscript/Chapter1.md

 In APL, system commands start with an open right bracket.
 The __vars__ command tells you the name of the variables that are currently defined.

-When you work in an AL session, the variables you create are held in what APL calls the __current workspace__.
+When you work in an APL session, the variables you create are held in what APL calls the __current workspace__.

 A workspace can also contain functions and other things.
-We'll cover these later in this course.
+We'll cover these later in this book.

 When you have finished an APL session, you can save the contents of your workspace, and return to it when next you use APL.
 Try the following commands: